-- Program H-1a: Continue to inspect housing in response to complaints, and work with property owners to bring units up to current housing code standards.
-(Ongoing) - Program H-1b: To the extent permitted by law, implement a program to enable\non-profit organizations to apply for the use of up to 10 percent of new funds annually to fund projects and programs designed to correct health and safety hazards in owner-occupied and renter-occupied housing that is reserved for low-, very low-, or extremely low-income households.
-(December 31, 2016) - Program H-1c: In addition to the priorities identified in Policy AG/LU-118, assign high priority to abatement of illegal vacation rentals, ensuring that existing dwelling units are used as residences, rather than tourist accommodations.
+Program H-1a: Continue to inspect housing in response to complaints, and work with property owners to apply for the use of up to 10 percent of new funds annually to fund projects and programs designed to correct health and safety hazards in owner-occupied and renter-occupied housing that is reserved for low-, very low-, or extremely low-income households.
+(December 31, 2016)

+Program H-1b: To the extent permitted by law, implement a program to enable non-profit organizations abatement of illegal vacation rentals, ensuring that existing dwelling units are used as residences, rather than tourist accommodations.
 (Ongoing)